Dherse/masterproef/content/4_phos.typ

 It has been shown that the @vm executes bytecode, however, one may wonder how the @vm handles tunable values.
 The answer is that the @vm will use _partial evaluation_.
 Meaning that the @vm will collect the code impacted by the tunable values, and will try and evaluate as much of the code as possible, while leaving the code it cannot evaluate as is.
 This means that the @vm will produce a new program that performs the same functionality as the user's original program, but specialized based on the static inputs, needing only the tunable values as inputs for it to be complete.

-Additionally, it will still analyze the intrinsic operations -- impacted by tunability -- that are present within the user's design, and collect them separately such that they can still be synthesized.
+Additionally, it will still analyze the intrinsic operations -- impacted by tunability -- that are present within the user's design, and collect them separately such that they can still be synthesised.
 These operations, also depend on tunable values, but using the constraints on those tunable values, if any, the compiler will still be capable, in most cases, of synthesizing them into a photonic mesh.
 This will allow the @vm to produce a special subtree of the signal flow tree, that represents tunable sections, along with their intrinsic operations and constraints, but requiring tunable values for finalization.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Tunability failures*]
 }
 In some cases, if tunable values are not sufficiently constrained, the synthesis of these components may fail.
-In such cases, the user will be invited to provide more constraints, such that the synthesizer can produce the photonic mesh for the given intrinsic operation.
+In such cases, the user will be invited to provide more constraints, such that the synthesiser can produce the photonic mesh for the given intrinsic operation.
 If however, the user were not to be able to provide these additional constraint, they would need to rework their design to either avoid the use of broad range tunable values, or to be able to provide the additional constraints.
 Therefore, one may understand tunable values as a tool to help the user tune their photonic circuit, but not as a tool for broad range reconfiguration.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Broad-range reconfiguration*]
 }
 As previously mentioned, if tunability has failed, the user must be able to constrain their tunability values more, in some cases, this may prove difficult.
 However, @phos also provides the ability of creating reconfigurability regions, which are regions of the photonic circuit that can be reconfigured.
 The way in which the user may be able to constrain their tunable values, is by using reconfigurability regions.
-If they can partially constrain their tunable values, such that it can be used for reconfigurability, in addition to tunability, then the synthesizer will be able to produce a photonic mesh for their design.
+If they can partially constrain their tunable values, such that it can be used for reconfigurability, in addition to tunability, then the synthesiser will be able to produce a photonic mesh for their design.

-Looking at @lst_broad_ex, in (a), one can see a circuit that relies on broad-range reconfigurability if parameter `gain` is not constrained, and the platform only supports a short gain in the range $[0"dB"..5"dB"]$, or a long gain in the range $]5"dB", 10"dB"]$, the synthesizer will fail to make the circuit.
-However, if the user were to constrain the `gain` in the range supported by the platform then match on the gain to create either a `short_gain` section or a `long_gain` section, the code would be synthesizable, this second case is shown in (b).
+Looking at @lst_broad_ex, in (a), one can see a circuit that relies on broad-range reconfigurability if parameter `gain` is not constrained, and the platform only supports a short gain in the range $[0"dB"..5"dB"]$, or a long gain in the range $]5"dB", 10"dB"]$, the synthesiser will fail to make the circuit.
+However, if the user were to constrain the `gain` in the range supported by the platform then match on the gain to create either a `short_gain` section or a `long_gain` section, the code would be synthesisable, this second case is shown in (b).

 However, when looking at this code (b), one might think that it is much longer than the original code (a), however, most of this complexity would actually be contained within the standard library, and the user would only need to add the `range` constraint on their gain to match their platform's capabilities.

 #figurex(
     caption: [
-        Code example in @phos, showing the original unsynthesizable code (a), and the fixed code (b) ],
+        Code example in @phos, showing the original unsynthesisable code (a), and the fixed code (b) ],
     kind: raw
 )[